GB: Alai Bee Hawkmoth

-(Taxonomic notes. (i) Derzhavets (1984) considered H. alaiana to be merely a form of Hemaris tityus, at best a subspecies.
+(Taxonomic notes. (i) Derzhavets (1984) considered Hemaris alaiana to be merely a form of Hemaris tityus (Linnaeus, 1758), at best a subspecies.
 However, Eitschberger & Churkin (2002) quite rightly treated alaiana as a distinct species.
-Comparison of both male and female genitalia (Eitschberger, 1999) indicate that this species is related to the eastern Palaearctic Hemaris radians (Walker, 1856), having evolved from an isolated population.
+Comparison of both male and female genitalia (Eitschberger, 1999) indicate that this species is related to the eastern palaearctic Hemaris radians (Walker, 1856), having probably evolved from an isolated population.

-(ii) The species described in Eitschberger et al. (2005) as Hemaris molli (a single female from near Irbid, northern Jordan) looks superficially like Hemaris fuciformis, although the illustrated example lacks the dividing line of scales in the forewing cell.
-Intriguingly, the corresponding genitalial preparation was noted as being close to that of Hemaris radians (Walker, 1856) from the eastern Palaearctic.
-Further studies, including DNA barcoding, have demonstrated that Hemaris molli appears to be an example of Hemaris alaiana.
+(ii) The species described in Eitschberger et al. (2005) as Hemaris molli (a single female from near Irbid, northern Jordan) looks superficially like Hemaris fuciformis (Linnaeus, 1758), although the illustrated example lacks the dividing line of scales in the forewing cell.
+Intriguingly, the corresponding genitalial preparation was noted as being close to that of Hemaris radians from the eastern palaearctic.
+Further studies, including DNA barcoding, have demonstrated that Hemaris molli is, in fact, an example of Hemaris alaiana.
 This raises an interesting question.
 The individual could be a mislabelled specimen from Central Asia or represent an isolated population resident in the Levant.
+The latter is unlikely as H. alaiana has been found to be an alpine species (Serge Yevdoshenko, pers. comm.
+2019).
 This requires further investigation.)

 Holarctic; western Palaearctic region.
 Pleistocene refuge: Monocentric -- northern section of Sindian refuge.